Nanochemistry and Nanotechnology

 This is a FIRST CHOICE cluster option only

 At the nanometer scale (10(raised to the -9th power)m), the chemical and physical properties of materials and structures show drastic deviations from those of their atomic or bulk forms.
 Exploiting these new properties has sparked research in energy, electronics, and a diversity of areas.
 We will introduce basic principles of nanoscience and nanotechnology, and demonstrate the applications of functional nanomaterials through in-house demonstrations and hands-on experiments.
 Students will learn about the preparation and functionalization of nanomaterials, their controlled assemblies, and the potential impacts on future technologies.
-Students will also visit nanotechnology laboratories as a foundation for understanding, evaluating, and explaining nanotechnology.
-In this cluster, we will uncover patterns that transcend specific technologies, enabling us to evaluate whatever we create in our future.
+Students will also visit research facilities and laboratories as a foundation for understanding, evaluating, and explaining nanotechnology.
+In this cluster, we will uncover patterns that transcend specific technologies, enabling us to evaluate whatever we create in the future.

 All students in this cluster will be enrolled in the following courses: